 HLTAID003 Provide first aid

-All students must complete a minimum of 120 hours of work experience in a regulated aged care facility to be deemed competent for this qualification.
+All students must complete a minimum of 120 hours of work experience in a regulated aged care facility to be deemed competent for Certificate IV in Leisure and Health qualification.

 How long will it take?